facebookresearch/nevergrad/README.md

 // @nevergrad@ step_size = NG_OD(0.1|0.01|0.001)
 ```
 - **prepare the command to execute** that will run your code.
 Make sure that the last printed line is just a float, which is the value to base the optimization upon.
 We will be doing minimization here, so this value must decrease for better results.
 - **create an optimization script** in Python3 using `nevergrad`, as shown in the "Optimization" section above.
-This instrumentation script will be the one runing your code in subprocesses.
+This instrumentation script will be the one running your code in subprocesses.
 The function to optimize will be an instance of `nevergrad.instrumentation.FolderFunction`, which you will have set up to run your code:

 ```python
 from nevergrad.instrumentation import FolderFunction